GiovannaTheo/battleship/README.md

-# battleship
+# Battleship
-Simple battleship game in Java
+Simple battleship game in Java.

+Guideline:

+  .
+Sort out methods()
+  .
+Sort out attributes for each method
+  .
+Create the class diagram
+  .
+Create the sequence diagram (only for non-trivial parts of the game) .
+Create the stateChart diagram (only for non-trivial parts of the game) .
+Implement the code